 - Selecting an attorney to assist you

 There are several reasons why Minnesota residents need to understand these issues.
-First, failing to immediately seek medical treatment can result in a defendant claiming that the victim was not injured in the accident at issue, but sustained his or her injury at some other time.
+First, failing to immediately seek medical treatment can result in a defendant claiming that the victim was not injured in the accident at issue, but at some other time.
 A second consideration is that under comparative fault laws, a victim may recover damages for injuries even if he or she was partially to blame for the accident.
 Third, if a victim fails to take legal action and misses a statute of limitations he or she will be barred from recovering damages for the accident.
 Understanding what to expect from the legal process ensures that things go as smoothly as possible.
 Last, it is important to recognize that not all attorneys are the same.
 Selecting the right counsel can make a significant difference in the outcome of your case.

 We cannot stress enough the importance of contacting a personal injury law firm as soon as possible after an accident, before you make a move or take an action that could harm or jeopardize your claim.
 Whether you are in a car wreck or a trucking accident or have suffered an injury due to some other type of incident, waiting to seek the advice of counsel means wasting time that should be spent contacting insurance companies, collecting evidence, and taking other critical actions to preserve your rights and protect the integrity of your claim.
 Our Rochester injury lawyers have recovered more than $125 million on behalf of our clients and we stand ready to assist you.
 Contact us today.